shadabahmed/shadabahmed.github.io/_posts/2015-05-21-mysterious-killer-of-my-processes.md

-This server was super-contrained for memory.
+This server was super-contrained for memory and the kernel `OOM Killer` kicked in to reclaim memory.
 Obviously not ideal amount of **RAM** and even worse **SWAP** space but this was a `sandbox` server, so a bit of unsettleness dint matter so much.
 Looking at more logs for `oom killer`:

     grep -i 'kill' /var/log/messages | awk -F 'kernel:' '{print $2}' [1776235.313736] PassengerHel/ei invoked oom-killer: gfp_mask=0x201da, order=0, oom_adj=0